 Like many of our students who are continuing their academic journey with Simmons, you may have transferable credits that fulfill key content area requirements.
 Be sure to submit your academic transcripts for review — we accept up to 96 transfer credits.

-Below are the required BSW program courses and field experiences.
+Below are the required BSW program courses and practicum experiences. experiences.
 Some courses in this program may have prerequisites.

 Introduction to Social Work and Social Welfare